Center for Teaching Advancement and Assessment Research

 - Please note - for surveys that should run earlier in the semester (e.g., 7-week courses) please contact us at least two weeks before the survey should begin to request an online survey or a paper survey packet.

-- April 17: Surveys begin (unless otherwise requested)
+- November 27 (tentative): Surveys begin (unless otherwise requested)

 Lecture and recitation or lab courses: The Student Instructional Rating Form is designed so that one survey will be used for each instructor.
 Therefore, the lecturer in a lecture class with recitation periods should have a survey in the lecture hall, and separate survey packets will be prepared for each recitation section, so that the recitation instructors can distribute surveys to the students in each of their own sections.